 The Status Code field indicates the result of the AID assignment request and is defined in 9.4.1.9(Status Code field).

-The Number Of Stored AIDs field is defined in 9.4.1.X(Number of Stored AIDs field) and is present if the Status Code field is equal to SUCCESS_AID_LIST_PARTIALLY_STORED, to indicate the number of AIDs that the CPE non-AP MLD has stored.
+The Number of Stored AIDs field is defined in 9.4.1.X(Number of Stored AIDs field) and is present if the Status Code field is equal to SUCCESS_AID_LIST_PARTIALLY_STORED, to indicate the number of AIDs that the CPE non-AP MLD has stored.

 TGbi editor: Please replace clause 10.71.7 as follows: